aauren/tailscale-bind-ddns/README.md

 A Go application that automatically syncs Tailscale machines to Bind DNS records using RFC 2136 dynamic updates with TSIG authentication.

+## Why???

+### Subnet Router Usecase

+While best practice states that every endpoint in your Tailnet should be connected directly via the Tailscale client, not every device can be connected that way.
+Some people may also just want to use the [Subnet Router](https://tailscale.com/kb/1019/subnets) configuration for other reasons.

+In the event that you do this, you will no longer get the benfit of the Tailscale client automagically resolving your devices via
+Tailscale DNS.

+If the network where you run the subnet router has an RFC 2136 compliant DNS server on it though, you can use this application to resolve the names of the tailnet devices to their tailnet IPs the same as if you were running the client directly.

+### Reverse DNS Usecase

+Sometimes when logging information all you have is an IP address.
+However, via reverse DNS it is possible to look up an endpoint's name from its IP address.
+This gives you a much more helpful understanding of the devices on your network than an IP address would.

+If you run this application with [PTR](./docs/ptr.md) (Reverse DNS) enabled you'll get exactly such functionality.

 ## Features

 - **Tailscale Integration**: Connects to Tailscale using OAuth or API key authentication